 - Don’t Share Details on Social Media: Assume that the things you write on Facebook, Twitter, or other social media sites can be captured and seen by anyone.
 Anything you write on these sites can be used later against you in court, and could compromise your claim.

 - Don’t Postpone Getting Help: Waiting to talk to an attorney about your car accident can give an advantage to those whose goal is to pay you as little as possible.
 Waiting can also mean you could remain in pain longer than you have to.
-After an injury in Forest Hills, Queens, or the surrounding New York area, contact The Law Firm of Davidoff & Associates for a free initial consultation.
+After an injury in Forest Hills, Queens, or the surrounding New York area, contact Davidoff Law for a free initial consultation.
 After the first consult, we work on contingency, which means we only get paid once you receive compensation for your injuries.

 Catastrophic T-Bone & Head-On Accidents